Last modified: January 18, 2019

 Your Interview Privacy Settings

 - Story Corps Registered Users.
-Only people with a registered account on the Services can view or access your interview and associated User Content.
-Your interview and associated User Content will not be accessible by the general public.
+Only people with a registered account on the Services can view or access your interview and associated Interview Content.
+Your interview and associated Interview Content will not be accessible by the general public.

 - Private.
-Only you can view or access your interview and associated User Content.
-Your interview and associated User Content will not be accessible by the general public or other users of the Services if you choose to make your interview private.
+Only you can view or access your interview and associated Interview Content.
+Your interview and associated Interview Content will not be accessible by the general public or other users of the Services if you choose to make your interview private.

-Please note that even if you change your interview privacy settings on your account, your User Content, including any associated photographs, audio and information, can still be accessed and used by StoryCorps and any licensees.
+Please note that even if you change your interview privacy settings on your account, your Interview Content, including any associated photographs, audio and information, can still be accessed and used by StoryCorps and its partners, funders and sponsors, licensees and researchers for research purposes and any other [non-commercial] purpose.

 Our Use of Your Information